 SECTION 3.
 Elections.
 The nominated candidates receiving the greatest number of votes for each office shall be declared elected.

 SECTION 4.
 Nominations.
 No person may be a candidate in a Club election who has not been nominated.
 During the month of October, the Board shall select a Nominating Committee consisting of 3 members and 2 alternates, not more than one of whom shall be a member of the Board.
-The Secretary shall immediately notify the committee and alternates of their selection.
+The Corresponding Secretary shall immediately notify the committee and alternates of their selection.
 The Board shall name a Chairperson for the committee, and it shall be his or her duty to call a committee meeting which shall be held on or before November 1.

 (d) No person may be a candidate for more than one position, and the additional nominations which are provided for herein may be made only from among those members who have not accepted a nomination of the Nominating Committee.

 SECTION 1.
 The Board may each year appoint standing committees to advance the work of the Club in such matters as shows, trophies, annual awards, ways and means and other fields which may be well served by committees.
 Such committees shall always be subject to the final authority of the Board.
-Special committees may also be appointed by the Board to aid it on particular projects.
+Special committees may also be appointed by the Board to aid it on projects.

 SECTION 2.
 Any committee appointment may be terminated by a majority vote of the full membership of the Board upon written notice to the appointee, and the Board may appoint successors to those persons whose services have been terminated.

 SECTION 1.
 Amendments to the constitution and by-laws may be proposed by the Board of Directors or by written petition addressed to the Corresponding Secretary and signed by 20% of the membership in good standing.
 Amendments proposed by such petition shall be promptly considered by the Board and

 SECTION 1.
 Dissolution.
-The Club may be dissolved at any time by the written consent of not less than 2/3 of the members.
-In the event of the dissolution of the Club, whether voluntary or involuntary or by operation of law, none of the property of the Club nor any proceeds nor any assets shall be distributed to any members of the Club, but after payment of the debts of the Club, its property and assets shall be given to a charitable organization for the benefit of dogs selected by the Board.
+The Club may be dissolved at any time by the written consent of not less than 2/3 of the members in good standing.
+In the event of the dissolution of the Club, whether voluntary or involuntary or by operation of law, none of the property of the Club nor any proceeds nor any assets shall be distributed to any members of the Club, but after payment of the debts of the Club, its property and assets shall be given to a charitable organization(s) for the benefit of collies selected by the Membership.